Data Science & Technology Software

 - eProject Builder - A secure web-based data entry and tracking system for energy savings performance contract (ESPC) projects

 - Materials Project - Web application for materials design; by computing properties of all known materials, the Materials Project aims to remove the guesswork from materials design in a variety of applications.

 - OpenMSI - Web application for management, storage, visualization, and statistical analysis of Mass Spectrometry Imaging (MSI) data.

 - Berkeley Storage Manager (BeStMan) ‐ LBNL implementation of Storage Resource Manager (SRM) based on standard interface.

 - FastBit - Implementation of FastBit indexing/searching algorithm.

-- FastQuery - A parallel indexing system for scientific data based on FastBit
+- FastQuery (Restricted Access) - A parallel indexing system for scientific data based on FastBit

 - SPADE - A JEE application that takes files from wherever they are produced, i.e. at an experiment, and delivers them into a data warehouse from which they can be retrieved for analysis and also archived

 - SRM-Lite - A simple command-line based tool with pluggable file transfer protocol supports including scp, hpn-scp, and sftp

-- SDS framework (please ask permission) - An automatic data management system for exascale computing.
+- SDS framework (Restricted Access) - An automatic data management system for exascale computing.

 - ArrayUDF - A MapReduce type system for scientific data (as tensor) analysis.